emmanuelafleurant/amortization-scheduler/README.md

       5           21.41            0.11           19.89           20.00                1.52
       6            1.52            0.01            1.52            1.53                0.00

-      This is assignment from past
+ This is assignment from a past class ( Programming II)